16 min read

 On top of all of that, their initiative, Patagonia Action Works, helps connect consumers with local activist groups in their community.
 All of this makes complete sense if you get the chance to learn more about Yvon Chouinard.

-We highly recommend Let My People Go Surfing if you want a little more background on the environmental principles behind Patagonia.
-If you are looking to shop more sustainably, check out some of our Patagonia favorites, the Nano Puff or Topley Jackets.
-Looking for more options?
-We’ve got you covered with our list of the 9 best Patagonia jackets.
+I highly recommend Let My People Go Surfing if you want a little more background on the environmental principles behind Patagonia.
+If you are looking to shop more sustainably, check out one of my Patagonia favorites, the Nano Puff.

 Learn more about Patagonia here, or shop Patagonia products here.